Rapolas Skipitis: Education and World War I

-Skipitis was born in 1887 to a family of peasants.
+Skipitis was born in 1887 to a family of peasants in Baukai.
 His parents decided to educate him hoping that he would become a priest.
 He graduated from Palanga Progymnasium in 1904 and Šiauliai Gymnasium in 1909.
-In Palanga, he met priest Julijonas Jasienskis who introduced him to the banned Lithuanian-language press.
+In Palanga, he met the priest Julijonas Jasienskis, who introduced him to the banned Lithuanian-language press.
 Already as a school student, he participated in public life by taking part in the protests of the Russian Revolution of 1905 and joining various student activities.
 He organized aid to political prisoners by forging Russian passports.
 For these activities he was arrested for a few days in 1908, but released.
-He continued his studies at the University of Moscow in medicine (1909–1910) and law (1910–1916).
+He continued his studies at the Imperial Moscow University in medicine (1909–1910) and law (1910–1916).
 Skipitis joined aušrininkai (socialist-leaning student organization) and contributed articles to its magazine Aušrinė.
-In 1911–1915, he chaired the Lithuanian Student Society of Moscow.
+From 1911 to 1915, he chaired the Lithuanian Student Society of Moscow.

 In March 1917, he was one of the founders of the Democratic National Freedom League (known as Santara), a moderate liberal party, and became its secretary and editor of its newspaper Santara.
 He was elected to the Council of the Lithuanian Nation and later the Supreme Lithuanian Council in Russia.
 In January 1918, together with Augustinas Voldemaras, he was sent as a Lithuanian representative to the Ukrainian People's Republic in Kiev.
 It was a dangerous journey as it took him across the Soviet–Ukrainian front, and the mission was brief as the Red Army captured Kiev in February 1918.
 He returned to Voronezh, but learned that many members of the Supreme Lithuanian Council were arrested.
 He then bribed a Russian official for a permit to return to Lithuania.